amirkeren/bluemix-workshop/README.md

 # Deploying the CloudFoundry application on Bluemix

+We will now deploy the CloudFoundry Node.js web application so that we will have a UI to work with

 1. Clone this repository by running `git clone https://github.com/amirkeren/workshop.git` (if you have [git installed](https://git-scm.com/downloads)) or download it as a zip file from [here](https://github.com/amirkeren/workshop/archive/master.zip)

 2. Navigate to the cloned project folder (extract the file first if you downloaded the zip file)